Bursaray: Operations

-The Bursaray system is made up of two lines that operate on 38.9 km of route, serving 38 stations (7 of which are underground stations).
+The Bursaray system is made up of two lines that operate on 38.9 km of route, serving 39 stations (7 of which are underground stations).

 Station platforms are 120 m long, and 92 cm high; most stations use island platforms.

 Rolling stock

 A total of 48 cars of the B80 type (27.7 m long) were delivered by Siemens Uerdingen (in collaboration with the local company TÜVASAŞ).
 Siemens TS supplied the signalling automation systems and the power supply system.

-Later the fleet was enlarged with 30 Bombardier Flexity Swift light rail cars (similar to those on the U5 line on the Frankfurt U-Bahn) from Bombardier.
-After that, Burulas purchased 44 used 'Sneltram' Duewag SG2 (Duewag T-cars) from Rotterdam; 25 of which were placed in service while the other 19 were used to provide spare parts as needed.
+Later the fleet was enlarged with 30 Bombardier Flexity Swift light rail cars (similar to those of the type U5-25 on the Frankfurt U-Bahn) from Bombardier.
+After that, Burulas purchased 44 used 'Sneltram' Duewag SG2 (Duewag T-cars) from the city of Rotterdam; 25 of which were placed in service while the other 19 were used to provide spare parts as needed.

 All Duewag SG2 cars are discontinued today.

 In addition, 60 Durmazlar GreenCity cars are in service.